+In Ido, Ido means "descendant".
+But for me, my Idist journey was the ancestor of all my activist projects.
 I do not regret my involvement in Ido, but in the end, I did very little for the project.
 Ido probably had a more lasting influence on me.
 IdoWiki never came to light, but as I'm writing these lines, I note that the Uniono por la Linguo Internaciona's website is now powered by a (different) free wiki engine.
 Regarding dictionaries, Idists moved most of their efforts to Wiktionary, which was barely created in 2003, but is now mature and still developing strongly.
 This appears to have been a great decision.
 The movement seems to be going in the right direction, but very slowly.
 As of April 2012, only 8 new words were accepted since 2001.
-There is still no official word to refer to a computer in Ido, despite several discussions.
+There is still no official word to refer to a computer in Ido, despite several discussions and proposals.

 All projects to which my Idist adventure led me used English as an auxiliary language.
 I experience this problem daily in the poor quality of communications, and sporadically but strongly when statistics on the origins of contributors highlight how rarely non-Western individuals get over the linguistic barrier.
 I salute volunteers who continue to be involved in the Ido movement and in similar IAL projects.
 Samideani, esez kurajozega e maxim sucesoza!